 Speedmaster and Seamaster: The Early History

-The Speedmaster and Seamaster are two of the OMEGA brand’s most iconic models.
-Their stories begin about a decade apart, yet both models have celebrated a number of milestones alongside each other.
-Each of these models represent two of the most superior tool watches on the market, one designed for sport racers and one designed for divers.
+The histories of the Speedmaster and Seamaster begin about a decade apart.
+Yet, both watches have celebrated a number of milestones alongside each other.
+Each of these models represents two of the most superior tool watches on the market.
+OMEGA designed one for sport racers and one for divers.

-The 1960’s were a significant decade for both the Seamaster and the Speedmaster.
-Sports watches were increasing in popularity, and OMEGA wanted to compete with models like the Rolex Submariner.
+The 1960s were a significant decade for both the Seamaster and the Speedmaster.
+Sport watches were increasing in popularity, and OMEGA wanted to compete with models like the Rolex Submariner.
 So, the brand focused on developing the Seamaster, specifically its water resistance.
-The result of their efforts divided the Seamaster line into two subcategories: the sportier Seamaster Professional and the dressier Seamaster Aqua Terra.
+The result of their efforts divided the Seamaster line into two subcategories.
+These included the sportier Seamaster Professional and later, the dressier Seamaster Aqua Terra.
 In 1962, the Speedmaster made history when it became the first timepiece in space.
-Soon after, the Speedmaster became the official watch of the space program.
+Soon after, the Speedmaster became the official watch of the space program, garnering a new name: the Speedmaster Professional.
 In 1969, the model made history yet again by landing on the moon.
 This historic feat gave it the nickname the Moonwatch.

 1990’s and Pop Culture